Gulf Arab leaders to meet next week ahead of Obama summit - KUNA

 “It (the summit) will be preceded by a meeting on Thursday (April 30) at the level of foreign ministers to agree and coordinate what will be put forth at the Camp David summit that will bring together the GCC leaders and President Barack Obama,” KUNA quoted Sheikh Sabah as saying.

-The U.S. summit will be an opportunity for Obama to discuss concerns about the deal reached with Iran on its nuclear program, as well as the Saudi-led military campaign in Yemen.
+The U.S. summit will be an opportunity for Obama to discuss concerns about the deal reached with Iran on its nuclear programme, as well as the Saudi-led military campaign in Yemen.

-Oil-rich Gulf Arab countries are close allies of the United States but have had differences with Washington over Iran’s nuclear program, U.S. policy in Syria and the Israeli-Palestinian conflict.
+Oil-rich Gulf Arab countries are close allies of the United States but have had differences with Washington over Iran’s nuclear programme, U.S. policy in Syria and the Israeli-Palestinian conflict.

-Sheikh Sabah said the Middle East had been rattled by the dispute over Iran’s nuclear program before a framework agreement was reached last month.
+Sheikh Sabah said the Middle East had been rattled by the dispute over Iran’s nuclear programme before a framework agreement was reached last month.

 ”“We must look at this agreement, which was reached (in negotiations) by the 5+1, as being in the interest of the security of the region and its stability,” KUNA quoted Sheikh Sabah as saying, using a phrase to refer to the nations in talks with Tehran.